wangchong-fly123/Tools/README.md

 1. xml---->parser code
 2. add code to your project
 3. compile your project
-4. call "Load" when app start, call "Get" when you do something
+4. call "Load" when app start
+   call "Get" when you do something call "Reload" when table file changed
 ```
 ##messagehelp
 ```